ArturoSirvent/ArturoSirvent/README.md

-# Hi there, I'm Arturo 👋, a Physicist and Data Scientist!!
+# Hi there!
+I'm Arturo 👋, a Physicist and Data Scientist!!

 🌱 Right now I am working as Data Scientist at Idrica and collaborating as AI researcher at the Polytechnic University of Valencia (UPV).